 ES&L is open to all students in the Faculty of Arts & Science on the St. George campus, regardless of college affiliation.
 For first-year students, Trinity College offers the Ethics, Society & Law stream in the Margaret MacMillan Trinity One Program.

 ES&L prepares students for further studies or careers in such fields as law, public policy, philosophy, political science, public health, social work and criminology.
-Providing a potent academic and professional foundation, ES&L also helps students to become alert, engaged and effective citizens.
+The program provides a wide array of opportunities to learn about, discuss and engage with fundamental, leading and controversial issues of social and political reality.

 Original published in Mindful Journal of Ethics 2018-2019